right-rudder/blitz/src/content/blog/_introducing-n345pk-blitz-aviations-new-cirrus-sr22t.md

 - **Luxurious interior** that blends comfort and functionality
 - **Advanced autopilot and weather display** to enhance situational awareness

-This isn’t just a step forward for Blitz Aviation—it’s a leap.
+This isn’t just a step forward for Blitz Aviation, it’s a leap.

 ## A Perfect Fit for the Blitz Program